 When should someone seek professional help for anxiety?

-If anxiety is really bad or doesn’t go away, you should see a therapist.
-They can offer treatments like CBT, medication, or special programs to help you manage your anxiety.
+If anxiety becomes overwhelming or persistent, it is important to seek assistance from a therapist.
+They can provide effective treatments like CBT, medication, or specialized programs tailored to help manage anxiety.

 How can social support and self-care practices benefit those with anxiety?